vincentweiss96/Deep-Learning-in-Asset-Pricing/README.md

-unfortunately the sharpe ratio does not increase, as suggested in the paper I used as a foundation it was an interesting exercise though
+unfortunately the sharpe ratio does not increase, as suggested in the paper I used as a foundation it was an interesting exercise though these are just a few extracts from what I have tried to build this model (parameter tuning, training data generation, model specification, etc.)